drewalth/SwiftDataExploration/Article.md

 }
 ```

+Let's also remove the boilerplace `addItem` and `deleteItems` functions and the `.onDelete` and `.toolbar` modifiers.

 Great.
-Now we have our local data model setup.
+Now we have our local data model setup and UI coomponents for the scope of the POC.
 Next, we need to fetch our remote data.

 ### Fetch Remote Data